Alice Greczyn

-Alice Hannah Meiqui Greczyn (born February 6, 1986) is an American actress and model best known for roles in the films The Dukes of Hazzard, Shrooms, House of Fears and Sex Drive.
-She is also well known as Sage Lund in Lincoln Heights, and as Madeline "Mads" Rybak in The Lying Game.
+Alice Greczyn is an American actress and model best known for roles in the films The Dukes of Hazzard, Shrooms and Sex Drive.
+She is also known for appearing in Lincoln Heights, and The Lying Game.

 Early life

-Greczyn was born in Walnut Creek, California and lives in Hollywood, California.
-She is the oldest of five children.
+Greczyn was born in Walnut Creek, California as the oldest of five children.
 As a child, Greczyn competed in figure skating.
 She was home-schooled in Colorado, graduated early from high school, and started taking classes at Front Range Community College when she was 15 or 16.
 Informed that she had to be 18 to take Colorado's nursing test, she decided to try modeling and relocated to California.
 Greczyn is of European and Asian descent.
-On her heritage, Greczyn stated, "I'm mainly French, Japanese, and Polish, but there's also Chinese, Korean, German, Irish, Native American, Greek, Hungarian, Turkish, Swedish, and Czech."